kalina-dev/Kalina-Aleksandrova-EmployeeAssignments-V1/README.md

 Angular app was created:
 - show the scv import feature;
 - allows the requsted statistics for EmployeeProjects to be shown in a table.

+Steps to run the app:
+- pull/dowloand the repo
+- set API project as start project if is not set;
+- open swagger http://localhost:5095/index.html	- you will see the endpoint for employees who have worked together on some project
+- test the API endpoint
+- run unit test to figure out all scenarios I tested
+- run the angular app - ng serve and wait all packages to be installed
+- check the pages I implemented